 In Season 9, Jim and Pam have a fight – or really an argument – that stuns the audience.
 This fairytale romance suddenly seems not so much like a fairytale.

 Essentially, Pam has a phone conversation with Jim that leaves her in tears.
-There are many decisions that ultimately led to this fight – including Jim going behind Pam’s back for a business venture – but in this post, I want to talk about another decision that led to the fight: Jim’s decision to not put too much thought into his career ambitions while he is crushing on Pam.
+There are many decisions that ultimately led to this fight – including Jim going behind Pam’s back for a business venture – but in this post, I want to talk about another decision that led to the fight: Jim’s decision throughout the early seasons to not put too much thought into his career ambitions.

 Jim’s Obsession with Pam